MySupersuit/Testify-Deezer/README.md

 # Testify - for Spotify
-Collection of games using Spotify and LastFM APIs to test your knowledge of top Spotify playlists and your own Spotify library.
+Collection of games using Spotify and LastFM's APIs to test your knowledge on top Spotify playlists and your own Spotify library.

 ## Screenshots
 ### Phone